ankitects/anki-manual/src/editing.md

 for "book:'my book' page:63" and immediately find what you're looking for.

+### Custom Study And Filtered Decks

-Anki's [custom study and filtered deck](filtered-decks.md) features make this especially powerful, as you can create temporary decks out of search terms.
+Using [custom study and filtered deck](filtered-decks.md) you can create temporary decks out of search terms.
 This allows you to review your content mixed together in a single deck most of the time (for optimum memory), but also create temporary decks when you need to focus on particular material, such as before a test.
-The general rule is that if you always want to be able to study some content separately, it should be in a normal deck; if you only occasionally need to be able to study it separately (for a test, when under a backlog, etc.), then tags, fields, and filtered decks are better.
+The general rule is that if you always want to be able to study some content separately, it should be in a normal deck; if you only occasionally need to be able to study it separately (for a test, when under a backlog, etc.), then filtered decks created from tags, flags, marks or fields are better.

 ## Editing Features